 Property Due Diligence

 Due diligence in real estate entails the examination and scrutiny of every aspect of a property that could affect its appropriateness and/or value.
 Under this, buyers do their homework thoroughly before deciding to buy a property to minimize any possible risks.
-And to real estate professionals, this due diligence is all about minimizing risks.
+And to real estate professionals, this process is all about minimizing risks.

-Real Estate Due Diligence: 10 Steps to Take Before You Buy
+Real Estate Due Diligence: 10 Steps to Take Before You Buy a Property

 - Do a title review